CorvaeOboro/ultima_online_mods/Z_Tools/README.md

 - however some are split into 2 , mapping the color gradient to the greyscale values of 0 to 0.5 and 0.5 to 1 .
 - ( this might be done to increase total hues available and/or create complex multi color gradient art compressing the arts value ranges remapping to the multi color gradient )
 - example = skill scroll , a necromantic scroll fit to the lower hue gradient by its values fit 0 to 0.5
-- when creating these arts reccomend using the curves adjustment layer to remap the range .
+- when creating these arts recommend using the curves adjustment layer to remap the range .

 # LINKS
 - servuo - https://www.servuo.com/